US rapper Pop Smoke has reportedly been killed

 The rising Brooklyn, New York musician, real name Bashar Barakah Jackson, was 20.

-TMZ reports that Smoke was shot and killed during an apparent home invasion robbery at a house in the Hollywood Hills in the early hours of this morning (February 19).
+TMZ reports that Smoke was shot and killed during a home invasion robbery at a house in the Hollywood Hills in the early hours of this morning (February 19).
 The outlet cites law enforcement sources, claiming that two men broke into Smoke’s house.

 TMZ also reports that Smoke was taken to Cedars-Sinai Medical Center in West Hollywood where he was pronounced dead.

-Rolling Stone reports that a spokesperson at the LAPD has confirmed the rapper’s death.
+Rolling Stone reports that a spokesperson from the Los Angeles Police Department has also confirmed the rapper’s death.

+At a press conference, Captain Steve Lurie of the LAPD said that the force were not identifying the victim yet (via ABC News).
+Lurie added that preliminary information indicated that between two and six suspects entered the home where Pop Smoke was staying at the time of the incident.

+While multiple people at the residence were detained when police arrived, no arrests were made, according to Lurie.
+The people who were initially detained have now been released.

 We was in the lab last night comparing Pop Smoke to 50 when he came out. #RIP 🙏🏿